Sdataanalyse/Sdataanalyse.github.io/index.md

 tekst

 ###### Prostitution spike in the Bronx in 2020 as other boroughs witness downturn
+Delving deeper into the complaints data, a striking pattern emerges, while other boroughs experienced a decline in prostitution cases, the Bronx witnessed a significant increase.
+In figure ?? we can see that from 21 complaints in 2019, the numbers skyrocketed to 204 in 2020, only to decline to 15 in 2021 and 11 in 2022.
+This observation potentially sheds light on the rise in prostitution complaints in 2020.
 <iframe src="https://raw.githack.com/Sdataanalyse/Sdataanalyse.github.io/main/Pictures/Complaint_Borough.html" width="110%" height="650px"></iframe>
+It is crucial to highlight that the data on murder complaints for the boroughs is not accurate because 1209 out of 1778 complaints are not registered in a borough.
+Therefore, it does not provide an accurate representation of murder complaints in the five boroughs.
+However, this is not the case for arrests.

+In addition to an increase in complaints, the Bronx has also witnessed a surge in prostitution-related arrests.
+The number of arrests rose from 170 in 2019 to 248 in 2020, contrasting with the downward trend observed in the other boroughs.
+<iframe src="https://raw.githack.com/Sdataanalyse/Sdataanalyse.github.io/main/Pictures/Arrest_Borough.html" width="110%" height="650px"></iframe>
+However, the intriguing question remains: what factors are specifically driving this increase in the Bronx?
+During our research, it appears that this particular subject has not received significant attention previously, suggesting that it remains an area worthy of further investigation.

 # Features